What Is a Good 10K Time by Age? Benchmarks by Decade

 Flexibility Decreases with age Dynamic stretching, foam rolling

-Does running economy decline with age?
+What causes running performance to decline with age?

 Jeff Gaudette, M.S.
 Johns Hopkins University